| Your Choices

 www.humanism.org.uk

-also has a searchable database of officiants, (by postcode),
+also has a searchable database of officiants (by postcode) that you might want to use.

-A
+A Woodland Burial

 Some people

-are choosing a woodland burial site instead of a cemetery or crematorium.
+are choosing a woodland burial site instead of a cemetery or crematorium

 There